georchni/Computational_Physics_Classical_and_Quantum_Simulations/README.md

 The Metropolis algorithm performs a special kind of Monte Carlo integration.
 It works as follows:

-a) We choose values for the xi first.
+a) We choose values for the x_i first.
 Either choose a cold start (set all the x_i to zero) or a warm start (choose random values for all the x_i).

 (b) The next step is to thermalize the configuration.
 The point of this step is to get rid of unphysical